 Historic Faneuil Hall is known as the “Cradle of Liberty,” as it was once home to the meetings that eventually led to the American Revolution.
 It’s one of the most famous Boston attractions and a must-visit while in the city.

 In addition to all the shopping and dining here, you can also watch some pretty incredible street performers.
-If you’re looking for free things to do in Boston, here you’ll find fitness classes and dance nights.
+If you’re looking for things to do in Boston for free, here you’ll find fitness classes and dance nights.

 Faneuil Hall is open from Monday to Saturday from 10-9 and on Sunday from 11-7.
 Click here to get directions.
 For a full list of all the businesses that operate there and the event schedule, check out their website.

 7. Feast on Seafood